What is healthy eating?

 - food and drink high in sugar like biscuits, fruit juice, and soft drink.

-- alcohol – There is evidence that alcohol may increase the risk of developing breast cancer, however, it is not clear whether alcohol increases the risk of a breast cancer recurrence.
-Cancer Australia recommends limiting daily alcohol intake to reduce cancer risk.
-If alcoholic drinks are consumed men are recommended to limit their intake to no more than two standard drinks each day; for women, Cancer Australia recommends further limiting alcohol consumption to one standard drink, to reduce cancer risk.
+- alcohol – There is convincing evidence that alcohol consumption is associated with an increased risk of developing breast cancer, however it is not clear whether alcohol increases the risk of breast cancer recurring (coming back).
+Cancer Australia recommends avoiding alcohol consumption or limiting daily alcohol intake to reduce cancer risk.
+If you do drink alcohol, women are recommended to limit their alcohol intake to no more than one standard drink each day to reduce cancer risk; for men, the recommendation is no more than two standard drinks a day.

 Nutrition during treatment